ey92/notes/2668notes.md

     - fleet, canopy on boat, music & rowers
     - technology

+### Sankhkara Mentuhotep III 2010-1998
+- "who gives life to the ka of Ra"
+- starts 3 Theban royal traditions
+1. Maritime expeditions to Punt, via Wadi Hammamat and the Red Sea
+2. first rock-cut tomb in Western Thebes (leads to Valley of the Kings, picked up in D18)
+    - minimal surface structure, compared to earlier royal tombs
+3. earliest temple pylons, overlooking Valley of the Kings
+    - later pylons were key temple components in New Kingdom and after

+### Nebtawyra Mentuhotep IV 1997-1991
+- quarrying in Wadi Hammamat (Eastern Desert)
+- vizier's omens in desert
+    - birth atop sarcophagus and full well (symbolic of rebirth)
+    - rainstorm uncovered well of water in Eastern desert
+    - Amenemhet I vizier (who became next pharaoh when Mentuhotep IV failed to produce heir)

+## Dynasty 12
+- capital at Itjtawy, near Lisht
+- "seizer of Two Lands"
+- Amenemhets I-IV backed by Amun priesthood "Amun at the Fore"
+- religious-cultural center remains at Thebes
+- stable & more accurate record-keeping, can pin events down to the year
+- Amun priesthood begins taking over & sharing power with king

+### Wehemmesu Amenemhet I
+- "repeater of births" or "renaissance"
+- gained throne via propaganda and marriage
+- hero of _Prophecies of Neferti_
+- assassinated
+- push border down past 1st cataract
+- establish fortified outposts
+    - self-sufficient community
+    - throughout lower Nubia
+- _Instruction of Amenemhet_ for Senusret I
+    - unique in that it mentions regicide
+    - "It was supper, night had come.
+As my heart began to follow sleep, weapons for my protection were turned against me."<br>"Thus bloodshed occurred while I was without you; before the courtiers had heard I would hand over to you; before I had sat with you so as to advise you."
+        - warns of harem of conspiracy
+        - don't trust anybody, cynicism, king's death causes isfet; 'behold much hatred is in the streets'
+    - contrasts from _Instruction of Merykara_
+        - "I gave to the beggar, I raised the orphan<br>
+        --<br>
+        --<br>
+        --"
+    - instead of being a loved benevolent ruler, he is lonely and must be feared

+# Middle Kingdom Renaissance
+- period of greater humanity, in literature, art
+- individual matters more
+- _Satire of the Trades_
+- _Tale of Sinuhe_
+- _Shipwrecked Sailor_
+- _Dispute between a Man and His Ba_
+- _Instructions of ..._
+- _Eloquent Peasant_
+- "careworn" kings in sculpture, esp Senusret III
+- how much is royal propaganda
+- recurring theme, terrible but just king

+## Tale of Sinuhe
+- protagonist: offical flees palace in aftermath of Amenemhet I's assasination
+- life is good in Asia, but Egyptians must be buried in Egypt & doesn't know how to return home
+- existential need to return, will he be allowed to come home?
+- Senusret secures Sinuhe's pardon in song:
+- "He made the flight in fear of you,<br>He left the land in dread of you!<br>A face that sees you shall not pale, Eyes that see you shall not fear!"
+- gets a pyramid
+- "Day of Mooring" - death
+- message: great to be an Egyptian citizen
+- king is fearsome, but just

+## Eloquent Peasant
+- everyone has a shot at making it up to the top of society
+- fearsome but just king theme
+- Khun-anup peasant wronged by Nemtynakht official
+- Rensi reports to magistrates who decide to protect Nemtynakht
+- metaphors, poetry and rhetoric: nautical lingo, flattery
+- Rensi is so impressed, he reports rhetoric to the king (likely Nubkaure Amenemhet II)
+    - secretly issues rations to peasant and his family
+- *nine* petitions spoken to Rensi, a nomarch
+    - 1st petition includes play on _mu'a_ and _ma'u_ (justice and fair wind)
+    - mixtures of flattery (compare with high gods) and accusations
+    - accuses magistrates, then Rensi of being corrupt (3rd petition) -> beaten
+    - following petitions accuse more corruption, compare Rensi to spear fisherman (5th petition)
+        - spear metaphor: spear to protect people, but used to protect corrupt official
+    - reversed principle of justice with inversions (6th petition)
+        - "You are learned, skilled, accomplished, But not in order to plunder!
+You should be the model for all men, But your affairs are crooked!
+The standard for all men cheats the whole land!
+The vinter of evil waters his plot with crimes, until his plot sprouts falsehood, his estate flows with crime"
+    - starting to wear out on 7th petition
+    - 8th and 9th petitions: begin lecturing Rensi about justice
+        - Khun-anup instructs Rensi ans asyas justice is product of individual's words, follows one into afterlife
+        - The tongue, not just scale is source of justice (how just people are come from the tongue - their judgments, utterances, etc)
+        - continue petitioning in afterlife to Anubis
+- Nemtynakht arraigned
+- rhetoric and justice are highly prized
+- society is just, peasant can win

+## Shipwrecked Sailor
+- pessimistic version of Sinuhe
+- against backdrop of Red Sea trade with Punt
+- poetics: adventure, tragedy, redemption
+- 2 stories within 3rd story: serpent's tale within 1st captain (now attendant)'s tail within 2nd captain's tale
+- hidden meanings
+- two captains, two shipwrecks
+    - 2nd captain must face pharaoh, 1st did in the past with success
+        - advice on apology to pharaoh: be humble and hear him out
+        - gold, lapis serpent also survived catastrophe, enriched 1st captain
+            - serpent also lost family (allegory for king, Senusret I)
+        - became attendant for king
+    - "don't make an effort my friend; who would give water at dawn to a goose that will be slaughtered in the morning?"
+        - missing the point and lost in despair
+- wisdom not always spoon-fed
+- infer that king will be just

 ---
 #### quiz up to 2/16 lecture
 - up to D0/D1